How to understand New Zealand Trusts

 But to be protected, the transfer of the assets to the trust must not be seen to have been carried out to defeat creditors.
-These gifts to the trust can be challenged if they are made within two years of bankruptcy and claimed back by the Official Assignee under the INSOLVENCY ACT 1967.
+These gifts to the trust can be challenged if they are made within two years of bankruptcy and claimed back by the Official Assignee under the NZ INSOLVENCY ACT 2006.

-The PROPERTY LAW ACT 1952 also allows creditors to apply for a transfer of property to be declared invalid if it was transferred with the intention of defrauding creditors.
+The NZ PROPERTY LAW ACT 2007 also allows creditors to apply for a transfer of property to be declared invalid if it was transferred with the intention of defrauding creditors.
 The transfer could certainly be set aside if it could be proved that when you set up the trust you were insolvent or a creditor was pursuing a major claim against you.

 Claims by family members or others

 If your assets are transferred into a trust during your lifetime, those assets will not be subject to claims after your death from family members or others whom you do not wish to share in those assets.

 If you transfer your assets into a family trust when you enter into a marriage or de facto relationship, this may prevent these assets being classified as "relationship property" should you later split up, and therefore from being subject to the equal-sharing rules contained in the PROPERTY (RELATIONSHIPS) ACT 1976.
 This Act sets up a presumption that all relationship property will be split equally between you if you split up.
 If the assets are first transferred to a family trust, then your spouse or partner would not be able to claim a share of those assets.
 See generally How to: The division of property when a marriage or de facto relationship ends.